 - Fear and avoidance of romantic relationships

 - A loss of capacity to experience pleasure

 - Chronic social anxiety in a broad range of social environments, which limits life success and causes many complications

 For AVPD to be officially diagnosed, the above traits must be:

 - Experienced in multiple contexts and environments

-- Unexplainable by developmental processes, substance abuse, cultural standards, or medical conditions
+- Unexplainable by developmental processes, cultural standards, other mental health disorders, or medical conditions

 Avoidant Personality Disorder Causes and Risk Factors

 For avoidant personality disorder, some of the most prominent risk factors include:

 - Brain abnormalities.
 People with avoidant personality disorder experience intense bursts of anxiety, which are connected to neurological deficiencies in areas of the brain involved in stress response and emotional control.